Finnoy Travel - Travel Stories and Reviews

 There are many tunnels in Norway.
 It expedites driving a lot.

 Finnish and Norwegian roads are normally not congested.
-We drove along the roads E75 and E7 which were the fastest routes.
-It was possible to drive for a long time without seeing any other car.
+We drove along the E75 and E7 roads, which were the fastest routes.
+Driving for a long time was possible without seeing any other car.
 Drivers in Finland follow traffic rules well because fines are extremely high.

 Road around Tromso